precice/tutorials/README.md

 * `SSI`: Structure-Structure Interaction
    * `loaded_beam`: A partitioned elastic beam fixed at both ends.
 A mechanical force is applied to one partition.
       * `CalculiX-CalculiX`

-## Disclaimer

-This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com, and owner of the OPENFOAM® and OpenCFD® trade marks.